nattisam/portfolio-website/README.md

 ## Deployment

 This project is optimized for Vercel deployment.
-Simply push to your repository and deploy on Vercel.

 ## License